apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 ### Option 2: User-provided `security.json` and credentials secret

-If users want full control over their cluster's security config, then they can provide the Solr `security.json` via a ConfigMap and the credentials the operator should use to make requests to Solr in a Secret.
+If users want full control over their cluster's security config, then they can provide the Solr `security.json` via a Secret and the credentials the operator should use to make requests to Solr in a Secret.

-#### Custom `security.json` ConfigMap
+#### Custom `security.json` Secret
 _Since v0.5.0_

-For full control over the Solr security configuration, supply a `security.json` in a ConfigMap.
-The following example illustrates how to point the operator to a ConfigMap containing a custom `security.json`:
+For full control over the Solr security configuration, supply a `security.json` in a Secret.
+The following example illustrates how to point the operator to a Secret containing a custom `security.json`:

 ```yaml
 spec: